ParjadM/GameShopFinal/README.md

 # GameShop

-Names: Gulzar Fatima, Samuel Nii Owusu, Parjad Minooei
+## Names: Gulzar Fatima, Samuel Nii Owusu, Parjad Minooei

-Fully API CRUD operation implemented in the program using swagger.
+- Fully API CRUD operation implemented in the program using swagger.
-The Tables is also uploaded on Github.
+- The Tables is also uploaded on Github.
+Called Tables.jpg

-the new Updated Wireframe is uploaded on github as well plz have a look at it file name WIREFRAME.pdf
+- the new Updated Wireframe is uploaded on github as well plz have a look at it file name WIREFRAME.pdf